 "The study conducts an in-depth analysis of the current state and exemplary digital economy development strategies in both advanced economies and emerging countries worldwide.
 At the same time, it carefully examines the indicators and measurement frameworks for the digital economy established by reputable international organizations (OECD, ADB, DESI, etc.), as well as the methodologies that various countries employ to timely forecast digital economy growth.
 Drawing on these insights, the research team proposes a long-term strategy for digital economy development tailored to Vietnam, along with a practical measurement methodology designed to accurately determine the value-added contribution of the digital economy to GDP at the provincial and municipal levels under conditions of data scarcity.
 The proposed approach also incorporates mechanisms for timely reporting and forecasting to ensure that localities can effectively monitor progress and achieve the national targets set for the digital economy’s share in GDP."

-"The integration of drones and GIS enables the transition from a reactive maintenance strategy to a proactive one, optimizing infrastructure performance while significantly reducing costs.
-The project aims to deliver a cost-effective and scalable solution that effectively addresses the challenges of road surface monitoring, ensures traffic safety, and facilitates efficient infrastructure asset management—particularly for developing countries."
+This ministerial-level scientific research project integrates drone technology and Geographic Information Systems (GIS) to support the transition from reactive maintenance strategies to proactive maintenance approaches, thereby optimizing infrastructure performance while reducing operational costs.
+The project aims to deliver a cost-effective and scalable solution to address key challenges in road surface monitoring, enhance traffic safety, and improve infrastructure asset management efficiency, particularly in developing countries.

 This project aims to demonstrate that when we work closely with the community and have a clear plan, local development can be truly sustainable and widely supported by the people.
 The project expands mural art, creating beautiful, creative public spaces that blend seamlessly with river and sea landscapes; diversifies tourism, entertainment, and eco-friendly services to better meet visitors’ needs.
 At the same time, it focuses on reducing plastic waste and keeping the environment clean and healthy for both residents and tourists.
 Finally, an eco-friendly transport system with minimal motor vehicles will smoothly connect mural sites and parks, while strengthening links with neighboring communes and cities, making it easier for everyone to participate and benefit.